1r3n33/intex/docs/BrandSafety.md

         });
     ```

-    The `increaseAllowance` method does not decrease your Intex tokens (INTX) balance.
+    The `increaseAllowance` method does not spend or decrease your Intex tokens (INTX) balance.

 3. Storing Brand Safety Intelligence